 It’s adaptable spaces such as these that really enable guests to enjoy a holiday at Golfo Gabella Resort, as they have the freedom to alter their living space to their own requirements.

-For peace of mind, the Golfo Gabella Resort is gated with access granted via a resort key and on arrival, you are allocated a car parking space in the secure underground parking area.
+For peace of mind, the Golfo Gabella Resort has gated underground parking with access granted via a resort key.
 Great features for those travelling with a young family, or who like me, get paranoid about the wellbeing of the hire car!

 And for the evenings, especially after long days of exploring you will be glad to know the onsite restaurant has a fantastic menu.